syncfusion-content/windowsforms-docs/WindowsForms/AutoComplete/faq/How-to-implement-an-AutoComplete-Control-in-an-User-Control.md

 ---
 layout: post
-title: How to implement an AutoComplete Control in an User Control
+title: How to implement an AutoComplete Control in an User Control | WindowsForms | Syncfusion
 description: How to implement an AutoComplete Control in an User Control
 platform: WindowsForms
 control: Tools